 At Supersonic, we are looking for long-term partnerships, working together to generate revenue by DMS planning.
 We value the relationships with our clients, and because of this, while it is vital to know everything about our partners and their business goals, it is even more important to understand their target clients.
 We figure if we are successful at this, what greater evidence could there be in regards to having our client’s best interest.

 Maximum DMS potential starts with the implementation process.
 Nothing more frustrating than implementing Sitecore, hours of marketing meetings but then nothing happens when the DMS switch is flipped to the “ON” position.
-We are especially skilled at developing Sitecore for DMS, which only about 1 out of 20 developers understands to fully enable DMS and Page Editor capabilities.
+We are especially skilled at bringing Sitecore developers specifically for DMS, which only about 1 out of 20 developers understands to fully enable DMS and Page Editor capabilities.
 Or if a client already has Sitecore and is looking to upgrade to a new version, the end result will be a marketing-friendly, componentized architecture ready for 100% DMS deployment.

 - DMS diagnostic